StephanHCB/go-generator-lib/README.md

 If you set `with_items`, the template is used multiple times with the `item` variable set to the value you provided under `with_items`.
 These values can also be a whole yaml data structure, you simply access it as `{{ .item.some.field }}`.

+Note how you can add a `condition` that will be evaluated for the template.
+Inside it, you can use variables, or even `item`.
+If the condition evaluates to any one of `0`, `false`, `skip`, `no` the template will not be rendered.
+Note that the empty string counts as true, that means that if you do not specify a condition, the template is rendered.

 Also note how output directories are created for you on the fly if they don't exist.